 Arkley is the only village in London that could make a fitting limerick for Feargal Sharkey.
 And to paraphrase the big man, a good pub these days is not hard to find, especially up in Barnet.
-T'Ark is ostensibly a gastropub, with most tables set for Sunday lunch on our recent visit.
-The smaller drinking area looked nice enough, however.
+T'Ark is ostensibly a gastropub, with most tables set for Sunday lunch if you visit on that day.
+The smaller drinking area is nice enough, however.

 The place looks ever-so-slightly ramshackle from the outside, but is tastefully furnished within.
 Wooden floors, wicker-backed chairs and a large, elevated fireplace all add a modern, contemporary feel.
 It's perfect for a relaxed, relatively inexpensive family meal.
 It's a bit of a trek from Barnet station, but the 107 bus stops right outside.